Our conversation has moved from our Forums and Social Media Groups to the LinkedMusicians subreddit please join us there!

-Forums › ANNOUNCEMENTS, FAQs, IDEAS, ISSUES, & FEEDBACK › LM Announcements / Site Discussion › Transparency, Integrity, and the “Why” Behind LinkedMusicians
+Forums › ANNOUNCEMENTS, FAQs, IDEAS, ISSUES, & FEEDBACK › LM Announcements / Site Discussion › Transparency, Integrity, and One of the Big “Whys” Behind LinkedMusicians

-I’ve spent the last week stepping back to reflect on the direction of this site and my role in it.
+I’ve spent the last week reflecting on the direction of this site and my role in it.
 One of the core values I’ve pushed for here is transparency.
 I believe that in an industry often clouded by opaque interests and deceptive marketing, knowing exactly who is behind the curtain matters.

 However, transparency comes with a cost.

 LinkedMusicians exists to be a Safe Harbor.
 We have just published our official Community Charter & Governance Standards to permanently codify these values.
-I am committed to keeping this platform a professional sanctuary, free from the legacy toxicity that has held our industry back for too long.
+We have created an environment that doesn’t give hate a pass, making it a place where we can all feel safe.

 Thank you for being part of this mission.
 Now, let’s get back to the music.